awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-responseheaderspolicy-customheader.md

 # AWS::CloudFront::ResponseHeadersPolicy CustomHeader<a name="aws-properties-cloudfront-responseheaderspolicy-customheader"></a>

 An HTTP response header name and its value\.
-CloudFront includes this header in HTTP responses that it sends for requests that match a cache behavior that’s associated with this response headers policy\.
+CloudFront includes this header in HTTP responses that it sends for requests that match a cache behavior that's associated with this response headers policy\.

 ## Syntax<a name="aws-properties-cloudfront-responseheaderspolicy-customheader-syntax"></a>